kaji331/ASCT/README.md

 - [x] Analyzing single-cell data in Julia, like Seurat v4 in R.
 - [x] Automatically choosing parameters for each function to implement auto pipeline.
+- [x] Add some functions for simple visualization.
+- [x] Add help informations for functions.
+- [x] Data exchange to other tools.
 - [ ] Add more advanced funtions for dimensinal reduction, pseudotime analysis etc.
-- [ ] Data exchange to other tools.
 - [ ] Large-scaling by Julia's performance/data structure optimization.
 - [ ] Web-based app for single-cell beginners and wet-lab users.